 The parameters of the model are calculated with the help of Bayesian alteration points and optimization algorithms.
 Bayesian algorithms are used to detect changes in trends.
 Then, these points are included in the model.

 All in all, Prophet is an iterative machine-learning model.
 The final prophet module consists of all of those functions.
-Mathematical formula is just an example of how prophet function is going to look like
+The following mathematical formula is one example of how prophet function is going to look like